C++17 - What's New in the Core Language?

 The subtle difference is that the compiler can still copy the value myValue according to C++17 (line 3).
 But no copy will take place in line 5.

-If a feature is not necessary anymore or its application is even dangerous, you should remove it.
+If a feature is unnecessary or its application is even dangerous, you should remove it.
 This will happen in C++17 with std::auto_ptr and trigraphs.

 auto_ptr and trigraphs removed